yannickycpan/oxford-engs-AIML-cwm/index.md

 **Email subject line**: Firstname-Lastname-CWMweek7

 Please include the **links** to access your file in your email, so make sure your file is authorized to view for anyone with the link.

-Please submit 9 completed questions, with at least 2 from Part I, 3 from Part II, and 1 from Part III, before 5 PM on June 8th.

 **Assignments should be completed individually, however, discussion is encouraged.**